A Complete Guide to Good Dental Health

 Strong drinks like coffee and red wine can affect the colouration of our teeth too.
 Have you ever spilt red wine on a light coloured carpet or dress?
 The stains are so hard to get out.
 Think of your teeth in much of the same way.
 They are not indestructible and they do absorb the things that we put by them.
 If you know that you won’t be able to brush your teeth right away after having it, it should be avoided.

-If you play a lot of sports, it could be worth taking precautions when you are playing.
-If a tooth gets knocked out, it can be difficult to put right.
+If you play a lot of sports, it could be worth taking precautions when you are playing, because if a tooth gets knocked out, it can be difficult to put right.
 It is even more difficult if the tooth gets lost out on a football field!
 Use a gum shield or similar protection for your teeth when playing sports.
 If it is a contact sport like football, it is needed even more.
 Don’t risk it!

 If you get stressed, you might wear your teeth down through grinding.
 This weakens the teeth and can make them more susceptible to decay as they are more exposed.
 If this happens to you a lot, you should see your dentist.
 They could give you a mouth guard to wear to stop this from happening.